ConnectedEarth/SentryNodeInstall/README.md

        chmod +x install_WM_sentry_v1.sh
        ./install_WM_sentry_v1.sh

-6. **If you are getting an error "cant open display", try following:**
+5. **If you are getting an error "cant open display", try following:**

        sudo sysctl -w net.ipv6.conf.lo.disable_ipv6=0
+       exit
+       ssh <UserName>@xxx.xxx.xxx.xxx
+       cd SentryNodeInstall-main/
        ./install_WM_sentry_v1.sh

+   Explanation: Xserver system needs IpV6 enabled on lo interface.
+I found it to be disabled by       default on Contabo virtual machines.
+This will lead to absence of .Xauthority file which will      inturn cause an error "cant open display".

-8. Once the installation is complete, check whether node is running fine or not.
+6. Once the installation is complete, check whether node is running fine or not.
    This can be done in two ways:
    a.using the following command